 Track, budget, and manage your money the smart way using Mint.
 Backed by Intuit, this app helps you see where your money is going by not just having you enter information, but by actually linking to your accounts.

-Use the easy to understand graphs to get a real idea of your money situation and make it better for good.
+Use the graphs generated by the app to get a real idea of your money situation and make it better for good.

 Getting out of debt is more than a good resolution to have, it’s a real need.
 No matter the time of year, getting out of debt should be a goal everyone has, and Debt Free can help.